JuliaPy/PyCall.jl/README.md

 key, default)`.
 Similarly, `set!(o, key, val)` is equivalent to `o[key] = val` in Python, and `delete!(o, key)` is equivalent to `del o[key]` in Python.

+In Julia 0.4, you can call an `o::PyObject` via `o(args...)` just like in Python (assuming that the object is callable in Python).
+In Julia 0.3, you have to do `pycall(o, PyAny, args...)`, although the explicit `pycall` form is still useful in Julia 0.4 if you want to specify the return type.

 #### PyArray